vinzzent/simple-binned-chart/README.md

 ### **Key Capabilities**

-  * **True Binned Chart Functionality**: this chart can plot any aggregated measure on the Y-axis.
+  * **True Binned Chart Functionality**: this chart can plot any aggregated numeric measure on the Y-axis.
 You might use it to display how water consumption varies by household size or to explore device failure rates by operating temperature.

   * **Effortless Equal-Width Bin Generation**:

-      * *Automatic*: Uses Sturges' formula, which requires the sample size (N) to estimate the number of bins.
+      * *Automatic*: Calculates bin count using Sturges' formula, treating the frequency measure as *N*.
-      * *By Count*: User defines the number of bins.
+      * *By Count*: User specifies the desired number of bins.
-      * *By Size*: User sets a fixed width for each bin.
+      * *By Size*: User defines a fixed bin width.

   * **Statistical Context with Normal Curve**: An optional overlay shows a normal distribution curve, based on the mean and standard deviation of the data.
 The curve’s appearance is customizable.